bergesinstitute/graf-method/book-3-unit-2.md

 8. ¿Hacías mucho deporte (sport)?
 9. ¿Te gustaban las verduras?

+## 4. Write a short essay

-## 4. Tell us everything you used to do when you were a child.
+Tell us everything you used to do when you were a child.
 You can make it up.